Changes in low temperature extremes - warm nights

 The plot shows the global mean of the highest minimum temperature recorded each year, expressed as an anomaly relative to the 1961-1990 average.
 Data are shown for two global, observation-based data sets: HadEX3 and GHCNDEX.
 Note that these data sets have unequal coverage and that the time series are based on gridboxes that are at least 90% complete in time.
 The uncertainty associated with incomplete coverage (and only incomplete coverage, estimated by subsampling reanalysis fields from ERA5) is shown for the HadEX3 data set.

-The plot shows the number of days in cold spells expressed as a difference from the 1961-1990 average.
-A cold spell is a period of six or more consecutive days when the minimum temperature falls below the 90th percentile of the 1961-1990 distribution.
-Data are shown for two global, observation-based data sets: HadEX3 and GHCNDEX.
-Note that these data sets have unequal coverage and that the time series are based on gridboxes that are at least 90% complete in time.
+The plot shows the number of growing degree days expressed as a difference from the 1961-1990 average.
+A growing degree day is an accumulative measure of warmth linked to plant growth.
+Data are shown for one global, observation-based data set: HadEX3.
+Note that this data sets has unequal coverage over time, and so the time series are based on gridboxes that are at least 90% complete in time.
 The uncertainty associated with incomplete coverage (and only incomplete coverage, estimated by subsampling reanalysis fields from ERA5) is shown for the HadEX3 data set.

 ×